 How will the debts be paid?
 How will each victim/survivor's settlement amount be determined?
 Who determines how much each victim/survivor will recieve?
 Will get compensated more than others?
 The skills, abilities and experience of the attorneys involved will directly impact the individual outcomes.

-Attorney Chris Davis has handled numerous cases involving commercial vehicles, transit bus operators, etc. Davis Law Group has also handled many cases that required NTSB investigations, perhaps most notably the Skagit River Bridge Collapse case.
+Award-winning personal injury attorney Chris Davis has handled numerous cases involving commercial vehicles, transit bus operators, etc. Davis Law Group has also handled many cases that required NTSB investigations, perhaps most notably the Skagit River Bridge Collapse case.
 And the law firm and its attorneys have handled numerous multi-victim accidents in which we had to vigorously fight for the best interests of our clients.
 We are very familiar with the legal strategies and tactics that are frequently utilized in such cases.

 Contact our office today for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.